What’s On This Page?

 During the Swing Phase, it is up to the user to ensure proper foot clearance to avoid tripping.

 The biggest drawback is that if users do not have good control over their residual limb (typically K2 or lower K3 users), there is a greater chance of failing to attain sufficient foot clearance during the Swing Phase, which increases the risk of stumbling/falling.
+There is an optional setting to keep the knee stiff and to maintain five degrees of flexion during the Swing Phase to address these issues, but this sacrifices some of the aforementioned energy savings.

 Benefits Specific to the Rheo Knee XC